heisdanielade/tool-log-analyzer/README.md

 ## Running the CLI

-Once installed, you can run commands directly via `log-analyzer`:
+Once installed, commands can be run directly via `log-analyzer`:

 - For Interactive Mode